freezer333/biotools/README.md

 ***To execute these scripts, you must navigate to the `biotools/seed` directory.***
 ## 6a - Chromosome Sequence Data
-This script builds the sequence database from the FASTA files downloaded in step 6a.
+This script builds the sequence database from the FASTA files automatically downloaded from NCBI

 ```
 $ python3 seed_chrome.py [taxon 1] [taxon 2] ... [taxon n]